rhk7913/docker.github.io/index.md

 1. On the Choose the correct keyboard layout page, select your desired keyboard (I used English (US)) and hit Continue.

-2. On the Updates and Other Software page, select Normal Installation for "What apps would you like to install to start with?" and Download updates while installing Ubuntu for "Other options" and hit Continue.
+2. On the Updates and Other Software page, select Normal Installation for "What apps would you like to install to start with?" and Download updates while installing Ubuntu for "Other options" and hit Continue. (**Note:** You can still select the third party option, however I noticed it extended the time it took to finish the installation process.)

 3. On the Installation Type page, select Erase disk and install Ubuntu and hit Install Now. (**Note:** Erase disk and install Ubuntu will only erase the content on the VM since it is isolated.)